absmach/magistrala-docs/docs/lora.md

 docker-compose up
 ```

 **Troubleshouting:** Magistrala and LoRa Server use their own MQTT brokers which by default occupy MQTT port `1883`.
 If both are ran on the same machine different ports must be used.
-You can fix this on Magistrala side by configuring the environment variable `MF_MQTT_ADAPTER_MQTT_PORT`.
+You can fix this on Magistrala side by configuring the environment variable `MG_MQTT_ADAPTER_MQTT_PORT`.

 ## Setup LoRa Server